 Protecting the safety and wellbeing of children and young people

-Education and Care Services National Law Act 2010 or the Children's Services Act 1996 (early childhood services) and Victorian schools play an important role in the prevention of child abuse and neglect through their access to information about family functioning and the needs of children.
+Approved/licensed early childhood services play an important role in the prevention of child abuse and neglect through their access to information about family functioning and the needs of children.
+There are requirements to protect children under the Education and Care Services National Law Act 2010 (National Law) Education and Care Services National Regulations 2011 (National Regulations).

 Online training package